awslabs/aws-crt-java/README.md

 The `aws-crt` JAR in Maven Central is a large "uber" jar that contains compiled C libraries for many different platforms (Windows, Linux, etc).
 If size is an issue, you can pick a smaller platform-specific JAR by setting the `<classifier>`.

+The FIPS compliant jars are available from classifiers for linux.
+There are serval limitation we currently have to move to FIPS build for all platforms we support, so, we offer the available platforms `linux-x86_64-fips` and `linux-aarch_64-fips`.
+Note: the FIPS complaint compiled C libraries are not available from the "uber" jar.

 ``` xml
         <!-- Platform-specific Linux x86_64 JAR -->
         <dependency>